 - Grab a dumbbell and grip it firmly, but not too tight.

 - Lean forward while keeping your back straight, your shoulders down and back, and your core tight.
 This position allows for maximum effectiveness as it works the triceps against gravity.

 - Hinge forward at the hips and align your head and spine.

 - Take the arm that is holding the weight and bend it at your elbow at a 90-degree angle.
-Your upper arm should be held close to your body, parallel to your torso, and your forearm vertical with the floor.
+Your upper arm should be held close to your body, parallel to your torso, and your forearm vertical to the floor.

 - Hold your upper arm steady and exhale as you straighten your arm along the side of your torso.
-Extend your arm fully but do not lock at the elbow.
+Extend your arm fully but do not lock it at the elbow.

-- Lower the forearm slowly to the start position (arm on a 90-degree angle), bringing the dumbbell back towards the shoulder.
+- Lower the forearm slowly to the start position (arm on a 90-degree angle), bringing the dumbbell back towards the torso.

 - Repeat the movement for 8 to 12-15 repetitions and change arms.